helenbatson/seattle_airbnb/README.md

 ![Image of map](mapping_seattle.png)

-### Can a host rating be determined based on their property details and their relationship with their customers.
+### Q4) Can a host rating be determined based on their property details and their relationship with their customers.
 Suppose we like the look of a property but the host is new or has few reviews on which we may base our decision.
 Using the numerical data in the AirBnB dataset, the host rating has be predicted using a linear model with an accuracy of ~53%.
 The linear model was not ideal for categorical data, so other predictive models will be investigated at a later time.
 With ensemble models the decisions from multiple models will be combined to improve the overall performance from 53%.
 By combining different models this will lead to more flexibility (less bias) and less data sensitivity (less variance).

-## Summary of the Results
+## Conclusion
 This analysis was meant for both hosts and lodgers to gain some insight into the AirBnB market in Seattle.
 It may be expected that other cities mirror the same trend, at least in the Northern hemisphere, though one thing to bare in mind is travelling for popular events, like conferences.
 Events that don't occur every year would likely change the price range unexpectedly.
 Future analysis would be to combine conference data with AirBnB data to check trends in that instance.

 It would be interesting to see how the price chart differs to a city in Austrailia, like Sydney.